-Based solely on our review of filings with the SEC and/or written representations and materials furnished to us from certain reporting persons, we believe that all filing requirements applicable to our executive officers, directors and persons who own more than 10% of our common stock were complied with in 2021 and 2022 to date, except for certain delinquent filings that the Company disclosed in last year's Proxy Statement, one Form 4 for Mr. Shipp filed four days late (one transaction), one Form 4 for Mr. Simonelli filed one day late (one transaction), and one Form 4 for Mr. Petterson filed 100 days late (one transaction).
+Based solely on our review of filings with the SEC and/or written representations and materials furnished to us from certain reporting persons, we believe that all filing requirements applicable to our executive officers, directors and persons who own more than 10% of our common stock were complied with in 2022 and 2023 to date, except for certain delinquent filings that the Company disclosed in last year's Proxy Statement, one Form 3 for Ms. Beyko filed five days late (one transaction), and one Form 4 for Mr. Petterson filed 96 days late (one transaction).